ibm-cloud-docs/security-compliance/collector-customer.md

    {: screen}

 11. Approve your collector.

    1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and compliance** to access the {{site.data.keyword.compliance_short}}.
    2. In the navigation, click **Manage posture > Configure > Collectors**.
    3. In the **Collectors** table, click **Approval required** in the row that corresponds to the collector that you're working with.
 When the collector is approved, it switches to an **Active** status.
 It can take a few minutes for the approval to take effect and the status to change.
    4. If a passphrase is enabled, click **Passphrase** and enter the phrase.
 Be sure to enter your passphrase exactly.

+Now that your collector is approved and ready to use, create [a scope](/docs/security-compliance?topic=security-compliance-scopes).

 ### Using a proxy with your collector
 {: #collector-proxy}